 With donor restrictions: Net assets that are subject to donor-imposed restrictions.
 These include net assets that are subject to time or purpose restrictions and donor restricted endowments.
 Assets with time or purpose restrictions are satisfied either by the passage of time or by actions of COPE.
+COPE currently does not have any net assets with donor restrictions.

-NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2021
+NOTES TO FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023